 Great interactions begin with knowing your customers wants and needs.
 Customers love personalization.
 Get to know your customers, remember their names and previous conversations.
 If needed, make a note of what was discussed previously so you can refer to it the next time you meet.

-3. Fix your mistakes
+Fix your mistakes

-Not taking responsibility of your mistakes is a sure fire way to getting a bad reputation.
+Not taking responsibility for your mistakes is a sure fire way to getting a bad reputation.
 Transparency is important in business and customer service is no different.
 Always strive for a high quality output as it shows you have a high level of standards.

-In 2007, an Amazon customer ordered a new PlayStation for his son for Christmas.
+An Amazon customer ordered a new PlayStation for his son for Christmas.
 When the shipping company delivered the parcel, the customer was away and had a neighbor sign for the package.
-The neighbor left the package outside the customer’s house (in which it soon disappeared).
+The neighbor left the package outside the customer’s house and unfortunately, it soon disappeared.
 When the customer realized what had happened, he was left in complete shock!

-Going the extra mile will not only result in an indebted and happy customer, it can also go a long way in terms of keeping yourself on their radar for future business.
+Listening to your customers will not only result in an indebted and happy customer, it can also go a long way in terms of keeping yourself on their radar for future business.

 But, to Lily’s surprise, Chris King, the customer service manager of Sainsbury’s responded with “I think renaming it to giraffe bread is a brilliant idea!”.
-In January 2012, the bread was renamed to giraffe bread.
+Several months later, the bread was renamed to giraffe bread.

-5. Think long term – A customer is for life
+Think long term – A customer is for life

 Think long term when dealing with customers.
 By keeping customers happy, they will be loyal and through word of mouth, will do the marketing for you.
 In fact, according to author Pete Blackshaw, a satisfied customer tells at least three friends (whereas an angry customer tells 3,000!)